maciejg-git/alpine-remote-component-plugin/README.md

 </div>
 ```

-`x-rc` - directive without property can be used to set all options from an object, similar to native `x-bind` directive.
+You can also use `x-rc` without a property to set all options from an object, similar to the native `x-bind` directive.

 ### Events

-The plugin dispatches following events to notify the page about current state of the component:
+The plugin dispatches the following events to notify the page about component state:

-- `rc-initialized` - dispatched after directive is loaded and configured.
-Event detail:
+- `rc-initialized` - after the directive is loaded and configured.
+Detail:
     - `config` object
     - `trigger` function
-- `rc-before-load` - dispatched before sending request.
-Event detail:
+- `rc-before-load` - before sending the request.
+Detail:
     - `config` object
-- `rc-loaded` - dispatched after successful component fetch.
-Event detail:
+- `rc-loaded` - after a successful fetch.
+Detail:
     - `config` object
-- `rc-loaded-with-delay` - dispatched after successful component fetch including delay before insert.
-Event detail:
+- `rc-loaded-with-delay` - after a successful fetch including the delay.
+Detail:
     - `config` object
-- `rc-inserted` - dispatched after component fragment has been inserted into the DOM.
-Event detail:
+- `rc-inserted` - after the component fragment has been inserted into the DOM.
+Detail:
     - `config` object
-- `rc-error` - dispatched after errors.
-Event detail:
+- `rc-error` - after an error.
+Detail:
     - `config` object
     - `error`

 ### Component data

-Plugin adds following properties to the component element data:
+The plugin adds the following properties to the component element's Alpine data:

-- `_rc` - object containing `config` object and `trigger` function
+- `_rc` - contains the `config` object and the `trigger` function
-- `_rcIsLoading` - reactive property that is `true` for the duration of the request
+- `_rcIsLoading` - reactive property, `true` during the request
-- `_rcIsLoadingWithDelay` - same as `_rcIsLoading` but also includes `swapDelay`
+- `_rcIsLoadingWithDelay` - same as `_rcIsLoading`, but also includes `swapDelay`
-- `_rcError` - reactive property that stores last error
+- `_rcError` - reactive property storing the last error

-These properties can be used inside component, for example, to display indicators during loading or showing error messages.
+These can be used inside the component, for example to show loading indicators or error messages.

 ### Component content

-The `x-remote-component` element can contain any content that will be visible until it is replaced with the component.
-You can use it for placeholders, indicators, progress bars, buttons that trigger component from within etc.
+The `x-remote-component` element can contain any content that will be visible until it is replaced by the component.
+This content can be used for placeholders, loading indicators, progress bars, or buttons that trigger the component, etc.

 ### Component content: data-slot

-Beside normal content, the `x-remote-component` element can also include special template elements marked with `data-for-slot` attribute.
-The content of these elements replace the corresponding `data-slot` elements in the component.
-This provides functionality similar to slots and enhances the reusability of components.
+In addition to normal content, the `x-remote-component` element can include special template elements marked with the `data-for-slot` attribute.

+The contents of these elements replace the corresponding `data-slot` elements in the component.
+This provides functionality similar to slots and improves component reusability.

 The new content can be static or include other components.